ABagram/node-red-weather-dashboard/README.md

 ### Dashboard
 12. Copy the link from step 4, then add `ui` at the end (e.g. http://127.0.0.1:1880/ui).
-13. Inject the `timestamp` node in the development environment to update the weather details to that of the current time.
+13. Inject the `timestamp` node in the workspace to update the weather details to that of the current time.

     <img width="1920" height="827" alt="image" src="https://github.com/user-attachments/assets/5a27978a-35e9-4363-8bb4-df0fc386dbc3" />